Frequently Asked Questions

 A sanction represents the consequences a student faces for violating the University's Code of Conduct.
 Sanctions are intended to educate students about their responsibilities to themselves and to others as well as help them understand and critically reflect on the effects of their behaviors.
 In this way, sanctions reinforce the community standards that protect the rights and responsibilities of all Montclair State University students.
 Sanctions range from University Warning to University Expulsion.

-I do not think my sanctions are necessary, so do I have to do them?
+I do not think my sanctions or stipulations are necessary, so do I have to do them?

 Yes.
-If you do not complete your sanctions satisfactorily, or by the deadline indicated in your outcome letter, you will be subject to additional disciplinary action.
-Depending on the sanctions issued, you may be issued additional stipulations or restrictions like having holds placed on your account, and/or you may be given more severe sanctioning that could include University Probation, University Suspension or University Expulsion.
-Students should keep in mind these are examples of the potential disciplinary action that may be taken if a student does not complete his or her sanctions.
+If you do not complete your sanctions or stipulations satisfactorily, or by the deadline indicated in your outcome letter, you will be subject to additional disciplinary action.
+Depending on the sanctions and stipulations issued, you may be issued additional stipulations or restrictions like having holds placed on your account, and/or you may be given more severe sanctioning that could include University Probation, University Suspension or University Expulsion.
+Students should keep in mind these are examples of the potential disciplinary action that may be taken if a student does not complete his or her sanctions and/or stipulations.

 What can I do if I do not agree with the disciplinary action that was taken against me?